 This course will emphasize hand-building, and explore the fundamental clay-forming techniques of pinch, coil, and slab.
 Students focus on using clay sculpturally to make work that imitates nature.
 You will learn to fire the electric kilns as well as participate in weekend outdoor raku firings.
 PowerPoints will be presented and readings will be assigned to appreciate the extraordinary history of clay’s use throughout the world and time, from Etruscan, pre-Columbian, and African, to American indigenous, and Japanese.
 We will visit the Walters Art Museum, Baltimore Clayworks, and have class visits and demos by local artists working with clay.

 Songs are a part of the fabric of our lives from childhood; why do words and music add up to more than the sum of their parts?
-This class will explore the various ways these elements interact and how songs function in our lives, and search for meaning in music.
-Basics of music theory (no prior knowledge required!) and analysis, along with perspectives from sociology and psychology will guide us in this analysis.
-Students will have an opportunity to create songs in the final project, with any or no musical background at all.
+This class will explore how songs are created from these elements and how they function in our lives, and search for meaning in music.
+Basics of music theory (no prior knowledge required!), along with perspectives from sociology and psychology will guide us in this analysis.
+Students may opt to create songs in the final project or to pursue these lines of investigation further.

 There are 58.9 million Latinx living in the United States, making them the largest ethnic minority group in the nation.
 By 2060, Latinx are projected to account for 28.6 percent of the total U.S. population.
 This course introduces you to the social, political, and cultural history of this vital and diverse ethnic group using a variety of primary and secondary sources to illuminate selected topics and themes from the colonial period to the present.
 Key topics include: past and present immigration; Latinx identity and perceptions of Latinx in the U.S., the formation and transformation of cultural identity; and the Spanish language in media and education.
 You will be asked to take an active role in the learning experience through participation in the community-based learning component of the course.
 This component will provide the opportunity for you to reflect on your views and the perspectives presented in class through interactions with Latinx immigrants from area neighborhoods.